tvwenger/minbeam/README.md

 # minbeam
-Given a set of ellipses (beams), `minbeam` will return the smallest-area ellipse that encloses them all.
+Given a set of ellipses (beams), `minbeam` will return the smallest area ellipse that encloses them all.

 ## Installation
 Install via `pip`: